niloyb/LlagCouplings/readme.md

 The Polya-Gamma sampler is taken from the package BayesLogit of Nick Polson, James Scott, and Jesse Windle. https://cran.r-project.org/package=BayesLogit

 ## Erratum
 There was a bug in the code used to produce Figure 5 of the above article.
 The choice of step-size for the MALA and ULA chains was not set in the code as it was described in the paper.
 The corresponding script has now been corrected.
-The folder *ula_versus_mala* now contains the corrected script, updated simulation results and a note with details.
+The folder *ula_versus_mala* contains the corrected script, updated simulation results and a note with details.